-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following:
+This medication may also interact with the following:

-- antihistamines for allergy cough and cold
+- Antihistamines for allergy, cough, and cold

-- antiviral medicines for HIV or hepatitis
+- Certain antivirals for HIV or hepatitis

-- certain medicines for bladder problems like oxybutynin, tolterodine
+- Certain medications for bladder problems like oxybutynin, tolterodine

-- certain medicines for stomach problems like dicyclomine, hyoscyamine
+- Certain medications for stomach problems like dicyclomine, hyoscyamine

-- certain medicines for travel sickness like scopolamine
+- Certain medications for travel sickness like scopolamine

-- certain medicines for Parkinson's disease
+- Levodopa or other medications for Parkinson's disease

-- other medicines that prolong the QT interval (cause an abnormal heart rhythm)
+- Other medications that prolong the QT interval (cause an abnormal heart rhythm)